-“The Play Soldier” is an historical novel about classic manhood and the enduring fascination with war.
-Whether sublimated from base instinct by ruling elites to protect their wealth, or a simple fascination ennobled by them to do the same thing, we’re exploiting virility for the sake of world peace now.
-Still, combat is the most powerful life experience, and it’s been available to every generation of Americans unless they avoid it, or it avoids them.
+“The Play Soldier” is an historical novel about the enduring fascination with war particularly among those who reject military service or touring a danger zone to see for themselves.
+Whether sublimated from base instinct by ruling elites to protect or increase their wealth, or a simple fascination exploited by them to do the same thing, combat is the most powerful life experience, available to every generation of Americans unless they avoid it, or it avoids them.

 The plane ticket below to Saigon was cut in May 1968, the deadliest month of the Vietnam War: 2,169 U.S. combat deaths.
 The draft inflamed the unpopularity of the lost cause then with many Americans evading military service.
 Now look close.
 The ticket wasn’t used.

 Grand tours like that are anachronisms now or suicidal.
-Too bad because they produce epiphanies and teach empathy, the last being the rarest life skill few learn.
-Former Defense Secretary Robert McNamara learned it late.
-He wouldn’t press charges against the man that tried to kill him for McNamara’s role in escalating the Vietnam War.
+Too bad because they produce epiphanies and teach empathy, which is perhaps the rarest life skill.

 One more thing, I wanted “The Play Soldier” to inform, not just entertain.

 Photo: In Ethiopia in 1974, trying to persuade an Afar why my camera didn’t steal souls.
-I had close calls from Afar who believed it would capture theirs.
+I had several incidents with Afar who believed it would capture theirs.